dlrudie/Snip/README.txt

 Note
 ----
-Not all hotkeys work between Spotify, iTunes, and WinAmp.
+Not all hotkeys work between Spotify, iTunes, and Winamp.

 CHANGES
 =======

+v2.0.1 (2013-Jan-17):
+* Fixed streams in Winamp causing Snip to crash.

 v2.0 (2013-Jan-17):
 * Prior change in v1.6.5 that I forgot to mention: